 e.g. Dr Sandy Duncan, Head of Department of Medicine, St Cliffs Hospital, Sydney

 You may wish to add relevant qualifications (e.g. College Fellowship) if this clarifies the nature of the referee better.
 But you don’t need to list all of their qualifications.
-You generally do not need to provide a physical address or postal address.
+You generally do not need to provide a physical address.

 Referees available upon request.

 Sometimes you may see the words “Referees available upon request” listed on a CV.
-This might occur for example when applying for more senior training or consultant posts.
-It is generally done when you may wish to ensure that you speak to your referees prior to them being contacted by someone from the selection panel, for example where there might be some sensitivity around you leaving your current role
+This might occur, for example, when applying for more senior training or consultant posts.
+It is generally done when you may wish to ensure that you speak to your referees before them being contacted by someone from the selection panel, for example, where there might be some sensitivity around you leaving your current role.

-What Is the Optimal Length For a Doctor CV or Resume?
+What Is the Optimal Length For a Doctor’s CV or Resume?

-If you look for advice online about Resume length you will quickly be told that a resume should be no more than 2 pages.
-This is however unrealistic for most doctors.
-Because we tend to move jobs initially once a year when starting out we tend to accumulate a lengthy work history fairly quickly.
-Along with this also normally comes publications or extra professional development which is worth including.
+If you look for advice online about Resume length, you will quickly be told that a resume should be no more than two pages.
+This is, however, unrealistic for most doctors.
+Because we tend to move jobs initially once a year, when starting, we tend to accumulate a lengthy work history fairly quickly.
+Along with this also comes typically publications or extra professional development, which is worth including.

-The optimum length for a doctor CV or resume should be as long as it needs to be and no more.
+The optimum length for a doctor’s CV or resume should be as long as it needs to be and no more.
 Practically getting it down to 2 pages is unrealistic.
 Most doctors can comfortably restrict their CV to a maximum of 4 pages.
-But again the emphasis is on what information needs to be provided.
+But again, the emphasis is on what information needs to be provided.
 Not how much.
-Your emphasis should always be on relevance and creating a narrative that sells you to the employer, so if that means going a little longer in length then that is fine.
+Your focus should always be on relevance and creating a narrative that sells you to the employer, so if that means going a little longer, then that is fine.
 So long as you spend most of your time refining your front page.

 Tips For Ensuring That Your Doctor CV (Resume) Stands Out In A Good Way – How To Write a Professional Medical CV.

 - As long as it needs to be — Your CV should give the reader enough information for them to explore relevant points during the interview.
-Most are able to manage this in 4 pages but remember that quality is much more important than quantity.
+Most can manage this in 4 pages, but remember that quality is much more important than quantity.

 - Do not waste valuable space — Don’t include a cover sheet or index in your CV.
-Don’t be overly inclusive in relation to specific rotation dates and job duties unless this aids your application.
+Don’t be overly inclusive regarding specific rotation dates and job duties unless this aids your application.

-- Avoid block after block of text — It is better to present your skills and achievements in a given section as bullet points rather than paragraph after paragraph of solid text as this can be off-putting and daunting to the reader.
+- Avoid block after block of text — It is better to present your skills and achievements in a given section as bullet points rather than paragraph after paragraph of solid text, as this can be off-putting and daunting to the reader.
 However, this does not mean that you cannot still use a narrative approach.
-The aim of a good CV is to make your experience and achievements leap off the page.
+A good CV aims to make your experience and achievements leap off the page.

 *Never include a photo on your CV.
 Unless this is mandated.